Riya-Tiwari-5/credit_card_analysis/README.md

 Tools:-

-PowerBI - To create Dashboard, Data visualization
+PowerBI - To create Dashboard, Data visualization.

-SQL -      To create and import tables
+SQL -      To create and import csv files.

 Insights:-